Assessing Well Integrity Risk: A Qualitative Model

-0.4 CEUs (Continuing Education Units) will be awarded for this half-day course.
+0.4 CEUs (Continuing Education Units) are awarded for this half-day course.

-Jerry Dethlefs is a Well Integrity Engineer with ConocoPhillips in Houston, Texas.
-Jerry has 35 years’ experience with well operations, intervention, production operations, and drilling.
-For 17 years his focus has been on well integrity issues including policy, diagnostics, best practices, program management, risk assessment and regulatory compliance.
-Jerry is an active member of industry standards committees on well integrity.
+Jerry Dethlefs is a Well Integrity Engineer (retired) from ConocoPhillips.
+Jerry has 37 years’ experience with well operations, intervention, production operations, and drilling.
+For 20 years his focus has been on well integrity issues including policy, diagnostics, best practices, program management, risk assessment and regulatory compliance.
+Jerry has been an active member of industry standards committees and conferences on well integrity.

 Jerry has a Bachelor of Science in General Engineering, a Master of Science in Civil Engineering and a Masters of Business Administration.
 He was an SPE Distinguished Lecturer during the 2010-11 season and has authored or co-authored six SPE papers on well integrity issues.